 Thanks to the baby boomers, there’s an “inheritance boom” so-called because, as a result of benefiting from house price rises, many of today’s over sixties are likely to have significant assets to pass on to their children.
-However, increasing longevity means that the children of baby boomers, who leave assets in their will, are receiving their inheritance much later than they used to.
-They are, in turn likely, to live longer, meaning that the youngest generation – today’s grandchildren - could well end up without any inheritance until way into their own retirement – after they’ve passed all the life milestones where, perhaps, they could have used a bit of a leg up.
+However, increasing longevity means that the children of baby boomers are receiving their inheritance much later than they used to.
+They are, in turn, likely to live longer, meaning that the youngest generation – today’s grandchildren - could well end up without any inheritance until well into their own retirement – after they’ve passed all the life milestones where, perhaps they could have used a bit of a leg up.

 This inheritance boom also means a lot more potential revenue for the Treasury.
 Increasing property wealth is dragging more and more baby boomers above the inheritance tax (IHT) threshold.
 Leaving assets to beneficiaries when you die means more of your cash will go to the taxman than if you give away some of your assets while you are still alive, potentially avoiding an IHT bill.

 It might, therefore, be worth thinking about whether you’d like to offer a “living” inheritance to children or grandchildren before your death, and about how to organise your assets to do this.